OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-03.md

 ## Proverbs 3:26

-for the Lord will be your confidence and will keep your foot from being caught.
+for the Lord will be your confidence and will prevent your foot from being ensnared.

 ---